marianoguerra/json-patch.erl/README.rst

 ===============================================================================

-this is a thing wrapper around `dotto <https://github.com/marianoguerra/dotto>`_ that translated json patch json objects into dotto operations and then applies them to a given object.
+this is a thing wrapper around `dotto <https://github.com/marianoguerra/dotto>`_ that translates json patch objects into dotto operations and then applies them to a given object.

 it's useful if you have a rest API and want to implement PATCH method with